Skip to main content

 Frequently Asked Questions

-Caput Mortum is a survival action adventure game with horror, fantasy, mystery and historical themes.
+Caput Mortum is a survival action adventure game with horror, fantasy, mystery, medieval and others themes.
+Common tags for Caput Mortum include first-person, indie, psychological, exploration, underground and others.

 Caput Mortum is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.